Mobile Home Insurance in North Carolina

 |10||American Family Insurance Group||808|

-J.D.
-Power doesn’t have regional rankings for home insurance, so these scores are nationwide rankings for each company.
+These scores are nationwide rankings for each company as J.D.
+Power doesn’t have regional rankings for home insurance.
 This is also the reason North Carolina Farm Bureau Insurance Group has no current J.D.
 Power score.

-According to the rankings, each of the top insurance companies in North Carolina seems to have a great score when it comes to overall customer satisfaction.
-A few companies fall below the 800 point mark, but just barely.
+According to the rankings, each of the top insurance companies in North Carolina has a great score when it comes to overall customer satisfaction with only a few companies fall below the 800 point mark.

 Companies with Most Complaints in North Carolina

-The product that the top 10 home insurance companies are selling seems to be top-notch, but what about the customer service?
-In the table below, we’ve listed the number of complaints each company received in North Carolina for homeowners insurance-related issues.
+The product that the top 10 home insurance companies are selling is top-notch, but what about the customer service?
+The table below lists the number of complaints each company received in North Carolina for homeowners insurance-related issues, as well as each company’s National Association of Insurance Commissioners’ (NAIC) complaint index score.

 |Rank||Companies||Number of Complaints||Index Score|